 - Use odor-blocking neutralizing agents such as baking soda, vinegar, bleach, ammonia, hydrogen peroxide, etc.

-- Use a clay-based, silica-based, or plant-based cat litter that is highly absorbent and can control odor and bacteria of cat urine and feces
+- Use a clay-based, silica-based, or plant-based cat litter that is highly absorbent and can control the odor and bacteria of cat urine and feces.

 Other than these, it’s important that you thin KILZ-brand primers as per the manufacturer’s recommendation to get the best results that are long-lasting.